webpack/webpack.js.org/src/content/guides/tree-shaking.md

 };
 ```

 When `Button` is unused you can effectively remove the `export { Button$1 };` which leaves all the remaining code.
 So the question is "Does this code have any side effects or can it be safely removed?".
 Difficult to say, especially because of this line `withAppProvider()(Button)`. `withAppProvider` is called and the return value is also called.
-Are there any side effects when calling merge `hoistStatics`?
+Are there any side effects when calling `merge` or `hoistStatics`?
 Are there side effects when assigning `WithProvider.contextTypes` (Setter?) or when reading `WrappedComponent.contextTypes` (Getter?).

 Terser actually tries to figure it out, but it doesn't know for sure in many cases.
 This doesn't mean that terser is not doing its job well because it can't figure it out.
 It's just too difficult to determine it reliably in a dynamic language like JavaScript.